This post documents a recent project about 3D printing missing thumb nuts that we used to refurbish a telescope.

 We needed a shouldered thumbscrew that had a narrow enough shoulder to fit through the holes on the optical tube in order to reach the screw threads.
 After quite a bit of searching online I was unable to locate a suitable replacement.
 I contacted the manufacturer, Orion, to see if they had any replacement parts or information about how I could locate a suitable replacement.
 They didn’t.

 I first thought about buying the closest shouldered thumb nuts I could find and then grinding them down enough to fit through the optical tube holes.
 But that would probably be more trouble than it was worth.
 I then thought about designing my own replacement part in a CAD program and then using a 3D printer to generate the custom replacement parts myself.
-Our local library has a Cube 3 3D Printer available so I figured I’d see if it would be capable of 3D printing the parts we needed.
+Our local library had a Cube 3 3D Printer (now discontinued) available so I figured I’d see if it would be capable of 3D printing the parts we needed.
 This would also give my son the opportunity to learn about 3D CAD and 3D Printing.

 I started by designing a thumb nut based on measurements I took from the telescope.
 I used The Foundry’s Modo to design the 3D model as accurately as possible.
 Because the resolution of the consumer level 3D printer isn’t the highest I didn’t think the threads would print well.
 So rather than printing the threads I just made the interior diameter of the thumb nut slightly smaller than the diameter of the threads.
 This way after the thumb nut was printed I’d be able to drive a screw into the nut letting the metal screw threads just cut their own matching threads into the plastic of the nut.
 This approach works well for simple non-load bearing parts that don’t need to support any weight.
 The secondary mirror mount is pretty light and would be supported by four of these thumb nuts so the plastic should be sufficient to hold it in place using this approach for 3D printing missing thumb nuts.